-The strategic goals provided make reference to professional development opportunities (e.g., through participation in the activities of the CIVIS network).
+The strategic goals provided do not make specific reference to professional development opportunities and there is no direct linkage with a specific target.
 Academics are involved in research activities which include publication of articles in journals and participation in academic conferences.
 However, as previously mentioned, there are a few cases of academic staff members where an increase in output in certain research areas is necessary, especially in internationally recognised journals.